We have a few tips on how to have your “Best Fest” experience

 ATX Television Festival is not your average festival; in fact, you’ve probably never experienced an event quite like ours.
-Attendees are a mixture of fans and industry professionals, which creates unique opportunities for mingling, networking, and having the best weekend ever.
+Attendees are a mixture of fans and industry professionals, which creates unique opportunities for mingling, networking, and having the best time ever.
 We’re also a small (but passionate) community, which allows for a more intimate and accessible experience than your typical festival.

 Venues.
 The festival itself consists of screenings followed by Q&A’s, as well as panels that span a wide variety of topics.
-The majority of screenings happen at the Alamo Drafthouse Ritz, while our panels take place at the InterContinental Stephen F. Austin Hotel, as well as the Google Fiber Space and Trinity Hall.
+Most screenings are at the Alamo Drafthouse Ritz, while our panels are held in the InterContinental Stephen F. Austin Hotel, as well as the Google Fiber Space and Trinity Hall.
 The historic Paramount and State Theatres host our larger reunions and panels.
 These locations are all relatively close to each other – an easy walk, even in the Texas heat.

 - InterContinental Stephen F. Austin Hotel

 - State Theatre

 The ATX Way.
 Fest Protocol.
-One reason cast and crew come to Austin and to our festival (and what keeps them coming back) is that we have laid back audiences that make them feel at home (or even better than their homes).
+Our panelists come to Austin and to our festival, and keep coming back, because we have laid back audiences that make them feel truly at home.

 There will be Q&A’s after each screening and panel.
 Please make sure your questions are actually questions — i.e. avoid leading with, “I am a writer/actor/producer/director as well and I think that blah, blah, blah…” (That is, a statement rather than a question).
 Austin and TV Geekdom are in the spotlight, so ask awesome, unique, thoughtful questions.
 Our panelists will appreciate you for it.